tls-attestation/use-cases-and-properties/draft-mihalcea-seat-use-cases.md

 ## Runtime Attestation

 Evidence collected at certificate issuance or during the initial secure channel establishment reflects only the platform’s state at that moment.
-It cannot guarantee that the platform remains trustworthy for the lifetime of the certificate or even for the duration of the TLS session.
+It cannot guarantee that the target environment remains trustworthy for the lifetime of the certificate or even for the duration of the TLS session.
 As a result, such static evidence is insufficient in environments where the platform may change state after the connection is established and the connection is long-lived.